U.S. GOVERNMENT & POLITICS (Online)

 • Design, plan and implement an AP U.S. Government and Politics course.

-• Implement various instructional strategies and tools to teach the content and skills in the Course and Exam Description and to prepare students for the AP Exam.
+• Implement various instructional strategies and tools to teach the content and skills in the Course and Exam description and to prepare students for the AP exam.

 • Devise or revise a syllabus to align with course requirements.